Mirrored vs. Polarized Sunglasses: Which Style Is Better?

 Are mirrored lenses better than polarized?

-When it comes down to mirrored vs. polarized sunglasses, which type is better for you depends on your lifestyle and style preferences.
-Both sunglasses help with glare and color contrast, giving you peace of mind when you’re traveling.
+When it comes down to mirrored vs. polarized sunglasses, your lifestyle and style preferences determine which type is better for you.
+Both types of lenses help with glare and color contrast.

-Many people who choose mirrored sunglasses do so because they like the look of the mirrored lenses, so if fashion is what you’re after, this option might be better for you.
+Many people who choose mirrored sunglasses do so because they like the fashionable look of mirrored lenses.
 However, polarized sunglasses can look just as stylish.
-It may just be harder to recognize them since they have tinted lenses vs. mirrored lenses.

 Summary: Should you get mirrored or polarized sunglasses?